 You may have equity but you won’t get much in terms of salary.
 Unlike older companies with an established and dependable stream of revenue, startups have limited budgets and must stick to that.
 You may not be paid what you’re worth at a startup, but the creative freedom, the equity, and the chance to work with a great group of people may be worth the dip in salary.
 Just be sure that you’re still able to cover your bills.

-A Disorganized Mess
+A Disorganised Mess

-In a startup environment, nothing has been standardized.
+In a startup environment, nothing has been standardised.
 Everything is chaotic and all over the place, and this chaos may last for years until the company is able to stabilize and decide what works and what doesn’t.
 In the early years of a startup, you’ll have to deal with constant change in direction, processes, tools, founders, you name it.
-If you don’t do well in disorganized, amorphous environments, a startup is not the right place for you.
+If you don’t do well in disorganised, amorphous environments, a startup is not the right place for you.

 You’ll Wear Many Hats as a Startup UX Designer